microsoft/vscode-docs/docs/getstarted/settings.md

 * **User Settings** - Settings that apply globally to any instance of VS Code you open.
 * **Workspace Settings** - Settings stored inside your workspace and only apply when the workspace is opened.

 In this article, we'll first describe user settings as these are your personal settings for customizing VS Code.
-Later we'll cover [Workspace Settings](#workspace-settings), which will be specific to the project you're working on.
+Later we'll cover [Workspace settings](#workspace-settings), which will be specific to the project you're working on.

 ## Settings editor